ray-project/ray/doc/source/data/batch_inference.rst

             predictions = ds.map_batches(
                 HuggingFacePredictor,
                 num_gpus=1,
+                # Specify the batch size for inference.
+                # Increase this for larger datasets.
+                batch_size=1,
                 # Set the ActorPool size to the number of GPUs in your cluster.
                 compute=ray.data.ActorPoolStrategy(size=2),
                 )